Prices verified May 1 · Always confirm at the retailer before buying.

 Is buying a US$200 espresso machine a good idea?

-Generally no. Sub-US$300 machines almost always use pressurized portafilters that visually mimic crema but pull under-extracted shots — the result tastes weak and bitter compared to real espresso.
-The Breville Bambino Plus at US$399 is the practical entry point to real espresso.
-If you spend less, you will likely outgrow the machine within six months and end up buying again.
+Sub-$300 machines almost always use pressurized portafilters that visually mimic crema but pull under-extracted shots — the result tastes weak and bitter compared to real espresso.

 Why are no Italian or European specialty brands on this list?